By Celina Blandford

 My first cold frame was 4′ x 4′ x 8′ pink foam room in my garage (similar to this) which worked great, and my trees made it through the winter!
 After that first successful winter, I acquired more trees that year, lots of trees, and I quickly realized that my cold frame was not going to cut it anymore.

-I then decided to build a larger, permanent structure at the back corner of my garage.
+I then decided to build a larger, permanent structure at the back corner of my garage that can double as a small workshop in the summer months.
 It is an insulated 6′ x 12′ x 8′ room, built with 2 x 4’s and slat board on the exterior.
 My advice would be to build it larger than you think you need it.

 Image Right: Newly added LED lighting for conifers and peg board was added to back of the bench to store tools.